Tammy Cochran: Musical career

 In 1998, Cochran met Shane Decker, a songwriter for Warner Bros.
 Records.
 He offered his help on making demos to send to record companies after seeing Cochran.
 He also helped her get a job as a songwriter for Warner Chappell.
 Her demo tapes were sent to Epic Records.
-She released her first single that same year called "If You Can", followed by "So What".
-Although neither single made Top 40 on the country charts, the third single ("Angels in Waiting", written about her brothers) peaked at No. 9, and its success led to the release of her self-titled debut album.
+She released her first single in 2000 called "If You Can", followed by "So What".
+Although neither single made Top 40 on the country charts, the third single ("Angels in Waiting", written about her brothers) peaked at No. 9, and its success led to the release of her self-titled debut album in 2001.
 The video for "Angels in Waiting" won a Christian Country Music Award for 'Video of the Year'.
 This album's fourth single, "I Cry", reached Top 20 as well.

 Cochran's second album for Epic, Life Happened, was released a year later.
 The lead-off single reached Top 20, while "Love Won't Let Me", the follow-up, peaked at No. 31 and Cochran was dropped from Epic in 2003.
 Her third album, Where I Am, was issued on the independent Shanachie Records in 2007.

 In 2014 she starred in a musical show titled "One" at the Alabama Theatre in Myrtle Beach, South Carolina.